 - Large- Large boxes are ideal for curtains, decorative pillows, blankets, and stuffed animals.

 - Extra-Large- Extra large boxes are best for fluffy bedding, big pillows, big stuffed animals, and other light items that were too big or too plentiful for a large boxes.

 Boxes can be expensive.
 It always seems like there's too much stuff and not enough boxes.
 So, it's okay to get creative with what you use for "boxes" when packing up your home.
 Anything that can safely hold your belongings and get them from one place to another, can be used when moving.

 Items you can use as boxes when moving

 - Storage bins

 - Tubs or totes

 Trying to do a lot all at once can be overwhelming.
 That is part of why moving is intimating in the first place.
 There is so much to do and so little time to accomplish it all.
 Simplify the process by focusing on one room at a time.
-Pack that room, move your boxes to the designated room or space for packed boxes, and give the room you just packed a good clean.
+Pack that room (cleaning items, like coffee pots, along the way), move your boxes to the designated room or space for packed boxes, and give the room you just packed a good clean.
 Then, you can check that room off your list and move to the next.